 Step 5.
 Decorate your slime by adding a few drops of food coloring of your choice and mix.

 Step 6.
 Add glitter for some extra sparkle!
 Look for other fun craft décor to add in.
 I used puffy sparkle stickers.
-You can also used fish shaped erasers or small plastic sea animals.
+You can also use fish-shaped erasers or small plastic sea animals.
 Mix and knead the slime until it's all mixed in.

 Step 7.
-You have now made "Under the Sea" Slime!
-Keep your slime in a Ziplock bag or a sealed container.
-Typically your slime will stay good for a couple of weeks but make sure you wash your hands before playing to avoid getting dirt in your mixture.
+You have now made "Under the Sea" slime!
+Keep your slime in a Ziploc bag or a sealed container.
+Typically your slime will stay good for a couple of weeks, but make sure you wash your hands before playing to avoid getting dirt in your mixture.